MOCK TRIAL ACADEMY: June 16-24, 2019

 What is the Mock Trial Academy?

 To celebrate the 30th Anniversary of Rhodes Mock Trial, we started a mock trial academy for talented high school mock trial students from all over the country.
+As we have developed the program over the past three years, we have decided to offer students the chance to study on campus for one week.
 Students will have the opportunity to work with experienced coaches, who have a demonstrated record of success developing skills in public speaking and presentation, and learn how to effectively present an argument and develop an understanding of constitutional laws related to the judicial system.

 Our Teaching Staff